chschlatter/hp-hugo/content/posts/blockchain_for_logistics.md

 ---
-title: "Will blockchain deliver for the logistics industry?"
+title: Will blockchain deliver for the logistics industry?
 date: 2018-11-10
 description: A critical look on the value add of blockchain for the logistics industry.
 images: